wahyd4/wahyd4/README.md

 ### Hi/你好 👋

-🔭  Welcome to my Github profile, it's still under construction. 🏗🚧👷‍♂️
+🔭  Welcome to my Github profile

 <!--
 **wahyd4/wahyd4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.